-Movie theaters, much like everything else during this pandemic, are mostly still closed – and you probably wouldn't want to go to the movies right now even if you could.
-Which means it falls heavily on streaming services to provide us with the escapism we used to get from the big screen.
+Many movie theaters may have cracked back open, but even so, considering there's still a pandemic on, you might not want to go to the movies right now even if you could.
+Which means it falls heavily on streaming services to provide us with the escapism we typically get from the big screen.

 Thankfully, in the case of Hulu, they're up to the task with hundreds upon hundreds of movies across all genres to watch – from action favorites to comedy classics to sci-fi mind-benders and even a film about Anne Hathaway secretly being a giant monster destroying South Korea.

 Of course, navigating through all of those choices can be intimidating and paralyzing, so to help you find your new favorite movie – or, at the very least, find a solid streaming option for your next night in – here are 100 good movies you should check out on Hulu while staying home, staying healthy and staying entertained.
 Because as with my 100 good movies on Netflix guide, if we do this right, I won't have to scrape together 100 MORE movies you can watch on Hulu while stuck at home.

 "13 Assassins": Legendary director Takashi Miike's samurai epic starts as a slow burn and takes its time assembling its 13 lethal stars and setting the stage for its heroes and villains – and it all pays off in the final third, an incredibly massive action set piece featuring intricate and intense swordplay, grandiose yet grounded combat and a stampede of fiery cows.

 "Bumblebee": Hated the Michael Bay "Transformers" movies?
 Wash out the taste of those actively brain-battering blockbusters with this really wonderful '80s family-friendly action throwback about everyone's favorite radio-voiced robot surviving earth and the Decepticons with the help of Hailee Steinfeld and John Cena.